Opinion formation in Wikipedia Ising networks: Introduction

 We also note that the INOF approach is generic and can be applied to various directed networks.
 In particular, it has also been applied to the analysis of fibrosis progression in the MetaCore network of protein-protein interactions \cite{fibrosis2}.
 A similar approach, without white nodes, was used to study the competition of dollar and possible BRICS currencies in the world trade network \cite{brics2024}.

-In this work, we extend the studies of the INOF model \cite{inof24} to more recent Wikipedia networks collected either in October 2024, as described in \cite{wiki24}, or collected at 20 March 2025 and to new specific initial groups with fixed opinions.
+In this work, we extend the studies of the INOF model \cite{inof24} to more recent Wikipedia networks collected either in October 2024 or collected at 20 March 2025 and to new specific initial groups with fixed opinions.
 For example, we analyze the competition between Apple Inc. vs. Microsoft, Donald Trump vs. Vladimir Putin and others.
-Furthermore, the competition of three entries is also considered for several cases and finally, we also examine the effects of fluctuations appearing as a result of a certain effective temperature in the voting process.
+Furthermore, the competition of three entries is also considered for several cases.
+Thus we analyze the competition between three groups of Donald Trump, Vladimir Putin, Xi Jinping, and compare the results with the case of competition between 3 related countries USA, Russia, China.
+We also show that the INOF approach allows to analyze the interaction and influence of such social concepts as Liberalism, Communism, Nationalism.
+In this work we consider two types of vote contributions (determined by two representations of $V_{ij}$ in (\ref{eqz}), see below) while only one of them was considered in \cite{inof24}.
+And finally, we also examine the effects of fluctuations appearing as a result of a certain effective temperature in the voting process.

 Wikipedia networks have rather exceptional features as compared to other networks: the meaning of their nodes is very clear, they represent all aspects of nature and human activity and the presence of multiple language editions allows to analyze various cultural views of humanity.
-A variety of academic research of Wikipedia with analysis of different aspects of nature and society was reviewed in \cite{wikiacad1,wikiacad2,wikiacad3,wikiacad4,wiki24}.
+A variety of academic research of Wikipedia with analysis of different aspects of nature and society was reviewed in \cite{wikiacad1,wikiacad2,wikiacad3,wikiacad4,wiki25}.
 Therefore we hope that the INOF approach to Wikipedia Ising networks (WIN) will find multiple and divers applications.

 The article is composed as follows: Section 2 describes the INOF model and the used Wikipedia data sets, Section 3 presents results for the confrontation of opinions for two groups of entries, Section 4 presents results for a three groups contest, Section 5 analyzes effects of fluctuations induced by an effective temperature and Section 6 contains discussion and conclusion.
 Finally, the Appendix provides some additional Figures and data.